 DNA and RNA labeling techniques

 Oligonucleotides can be labeled at either the 3' or the 5' end.
 Using polynucleotide kinase and ATP-gamma-32P, the 5' end is labeled.
 Using terminal transferase and deoxynucleotide triphosphate labeled on the alpha phosphate, the 3' end is labeled.
-Traditionally, the isotope of choice has been 32P, however 35S and 33P have been used successfully.
-Use of 35S and 33P is especially useful when high resolution (as in in situ hybridization) or when long probe stability is needed.
+Traditionally, the isotope of choice has been 32P, however 35S has been used successfully.
+Use of 35S is especially useful when high resolution (as in in situ hybridization) or when long probe stability is needed.